 "The

-offered by a New Country, many of these trials were made in the United States.
+New Country, many of these trials were made in the United

-The familiar names of Brookfarm, New Hope, New Harmony, New Enterprise, record
+States.
+The familiar names of Brookfarm, New Hope, New Harmony,

-Brisbane, Henry James Sr., adorn a movement of ideas which continue to live, though
+James Sr., adorn a movement of ideas which continue to live,

 -- Jacques Barzun